 Early detection can prevent further damage.
 Keep reading to know some tell-tale signs of a tree root invasion in the plumbing system.

 Tree roots do not get entangled in your pipes overnight.
 It is a slow process that takes quite some time to show results.
-So, watch out for some initial signs that can help you detect a blockage in your pipes or drains at the earliest and prevent sudden disruptions.
+So, watch out for some initial and the most common signs that can help you detect a blockage in your pipes or drains at the earliest and prevent sudden disruptions.

 If water starts pooling in your sink or the tub takes time to drain, there’s a high chance you have a root invasion problem at hand.
 People often confuse slow-draining sinks as a sign of a buildup, and while that is entirely possible, it is essential to check for tree root invasion.

-If cleaning your drains and chugging chemicals down the tub isn’t helping the water drain seamlessly, remember to contact a plumber and have them check for the overgrowth of tree roots.
+If cleaning your drains and chugging chemicals down the tub isn’t helping the water drain seamlessly, remember to contact a plumber.
+Have them check for the overgrowth of tree roots.